masammons/website/team/_posts/2016-09-01-morgan-sammons.md

 email: masammons@albany.edu
 twitter: sammonslab
 scholar: 3JscVhgAAAAJ
-cv: /pdfs/links/Sammons_Academic_CV_Mar2024.pdf
+cv: /pdfs/links/Sammons_Academic_CV_Aug2024.pdf
 image: /images/team/morgan-sammons-feb-2022.jpg

 ---

-I'm an Assistant Professor at [State University of New York at Albany](http://www.albany.edu) in the [Department of Biology](http://www.albany.edu/biology).
+I'm an Associate Professor at [State University of New York at Albany](http://www.albany.edu) in the [Department of Biology](http://www.albany.edu/biology).
+I'm also a member of [The RNA Institute](https://www.albany.edu/rna).

 I teach the undergraduate courses ABIO 329: Genetics of Human Disease during the Fall semester.
 In the Spring semester, I co-teach the graduate course ABIO 524: Advanced Molecular Biology which is a core course in our Biology PhD Program.

 I also run a research lab.
 We study the [p53 family of transcription factors](/research/p53-family/).
 This paralogous family controls a number of critical organismal behaviors, including tumor suppression, epithelial differentiation, and control of cilia production.
 We are interested in how seemingly similar proteins generate incredibly diverse transcriptional and cellular outcomes.